What is Gallbladder Removal Surgery?

 Gallstones causing Blockage of the Gallbladder neck by Gallstones

-The formation of gallstones and the presence of the same is referred to as Cholelithiasis.
+The formation of gallstones and the presence of the same refers to Cholelithiasis.
 Sometimes episodes might occur and they begin to block the neck of the gallbladder.
 In such a scenario the bile could neither flow in nor flow out of the gallbladder.
 This condition causes episodes of pain.

 Sometimes the gallstone so obstructing the neck of the gallbladder might fall back into the gallbladder once again.
 Once they fall back the pain might subside.
 But the mere episode of pain is a warning sign that the gallbladder needs to be removed.
 The probability of gallstones obstructing the neck of the gallbladder once again is very high.
 This despite the fact the gallstones have fallen back into the gallbladder.